 - Physical Used Oil Purification Method;

-- Chemical Used Oil Purification Method; and
+- Chemical Used Oil Purification Method;

 - Combined Method of Used Oil Purification.

 A particular purification method is chosen depending on the amount and the degree of the used oil’s contamination.
 If oil is contaminated only with mechanical impurities, then it may be enough to carry out a simple purification.
 But sometimes, oil that is very contaminated should be processed by chemical reagents.

 Physical Oil Purification Methods

 Physical methods provide for removing only mechanical impurities such as sand, dust, metallic particles, resinous, and coke-like and carbon materials.
 In this way, the chemical base of the oil being processed remains unchanged.